leemeichin/ask_awesomely/README.md

 ### Picture choice

 Similar to `multiple_choice`, only you can add a picture to each answer too.
-This will handle the complications around image uploading for you.
+This will handle the complications around image uploading for you if you're dealing with local files and pass along your AWS credentials.
+Otherwise, it will work with whatever system you already have in place – just give it a URL instead of a file path.

 ```ruby
 field :picture_choice do